Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization: Introduction

 To the best of our knowledge, we present the first survey for LLM role-playing and LLM personalization under the unified view of persona.
 To foster future endeavors, we actively maintain a paper collection available to the research community.
 We aim for this work to serve as both a valuable introduction for newcomers and a comprehensive resource for current researchers in the field.

-Our taxonomy is illustrated in~\Cref{fig:survey-struc}.
+Our taxonomy is illustrated in~\Cref{fig:survey-struc-new}.
 We first introduce LLM role-playing~\Cref{sec:role_play}, followed by LLM personalization~\Cref{sec:personalized}.
 Next, we provide an overview of evaluation methods~\Cref{sec:personality} assessing whether the personality of LLMs (\textit{e.g.}, personality traits or psychological behaviors) accurately aligns with expected personas after the adaptation (\textit{i.e.}, for role-playing LLMs that act according to assigned personas and personalized LLMs that fit user personas).
 Lastly, we highlight current challenges and future directions~\Cref{sec:challenges}.
-A comprehensive list of benchmarks and datasets is provided in the Appendix.
+We hope that this taxonomy could serve as a useful guideline for researchers to easily target the tasks/scenarios of interests, and swiftly pinpoint their current position in the field.